watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

                         etc

-**Examples for RO ewith ERD**
+**Examples for RO with ERD**

-Here we setup a simple run on RO erd, requesting loopTool, to run PS tool over 2 RO erd_type configurations, for each erd_configuration, we run a linear sweep over membrane cost, a linear sweep over factor_membrane_replacment, and map sweep over NaCl loading and RO recovery, the map sweep will generate a mesh grid using NaCl loading and RO recovery, producing a 9 samples total.
+Here we setup a simple run on RO erd flowsheet, requesting loopTool, to run PS tool over 2 RO erd_type configurations, for each erd_configuration, we run a linear sweep over membrane cost, a linear sweep over factor_membrane_replacment, and map sweep over NaCl loading and RO recovery, the map sweep will generate a mesh grid using NaCl loading and RO recovery, producing a 9 samples total.
 The example of map sweep can include as many or as few parameters as user desires.

 .. code-block::